In today’s blog, we will review some of the top daily questions our providers get including:

 “Hyperhidrosis”.
-You may have heard this word in some commercials lately, or you may have seen us discuss this on some of our recent Facebook Lives(videos we saved on the website),but “What is Hyperhidrosis?”
+You may have heard this word in some commercials lately, or you may have seen us discuss this on some of our videos, but what is Hyperhidrosis?
 Hyperhidrosis means excessive sweating.
 This can occur anywhere on the body, but the most common sites are the underarms, head and neck, palms and soles of the feet.

 Since the underarms are one of the most common, and noticeable spots, let’s talk about some ways to treat this sometimes-embarrassing topic.

 First, if you want to try and control the excess sweating at home here are some everyday tips you can try:

 - Use Dermatologist approved laundry detergents- All Free and Clear, and Tide Free are some good brands that won’t irritate your skin.

 - Wear cotton clothes instead of synthetic fabric blends.
 This will allow the skin to breathe and release heat more efficiently.